 Importantly, we’ll give you some handy tips on driving safely at dusk as well as night time driving.
 If you’ve ever been driving west in Perth as the sun sets, you’ll understand the experience of ‘driving blind’.

 You’ll also learn how to cope if caught in a quick moving storm that buckets a layer of water on the road and leaves you gripping the steering wheel while trying to see where you’re going.
+This includes correct merging procedures during wet weather.

 Here’s some of the topics you’ll learn: